thelonious/kld-affine/README.md

 kld-affine
 ==========

-A collection of classes used in affine geometry.
+A collection of classes used for affine geometry.
 This currently consists of the following:

 * Point2D
 * Vector2D